johnfrail/100-days-of-code/log.md

 **Today's Progress**: I created 2 landing pages using bulma css framework and 10 other extra pages.

 **Thoughts**: I'm happy to be able to create web pages faster now.

+### Day 15: June 11, 2019

+**Today's Progress**: Create a responsive landing page using bootstrap 4 & Bulma CSS Framework.

+**Thoughts**: These two has their own advantages and disadvantages.